ekzhang/graphon/README.md

 20
 ```

-The recommended way to explore a running Graphon database is by using the CLI.
+The recommended way to explore a running Graphon database is through the CLI.

 ```sh-session
 $ graphon-cli